 Before venturing into the world of Australian migration law, it is important to assess the criteria and requirements of the application you are considering to make.
 Ethos Migration provides consultations to our clients to enable us to properly assess the application’s chances of success and raise any issues that may arise during the progression of your application.

-Australian Migration Law is made up of the Migration Act 1958, the Migration Regulations 1994 and the Procedures Advice Manual 3 (PAM3) which is used by Departmental officers to assist them in the processing of visa applications.
+Australian Migration Law is made up of the Migration Act 1958, the Migration Regulations 1994 and the Procedures Advice Manual 3 (PAM3) which is used by Departmental officers to assist them in the processing and assessment of visa applications.

 A large majority of our clients sometimes have the impression a visa application consists of completing an application form online and sending it to the Department.
 In an ideal world this would be fantastic but in reality visa applications are much more complex.